 Only after the Dark Ages, due to advances in science and technology, was there a realization that clean looking water was not necessarily safe water.
 Before the invention of the microscope, the idea of microscopic life was unimagined.
 Even with that tool it still took over 200 years before a connection between microbes and disease was made.
 In the mid 19th Century it was proven that cholera was spread by contaminated waters.
 By the late 19th Century, Louis Pasteur developed the particulate germ theory of disease, which finally established a cause and effect relationship between microbes and disease.

-Filtration of water was established as a method of clarifying water in the 18th Century.
+Filtration of water was established as a method of clarifying the water in the 18th Century.
 In 1832 the first municipal water treatment plant was built in Scotland.
-Unfortunately the aesthetic properties of the water were the major concerns of the time, while effective water quality standards remained absent until the late 19th Century.
+Unfortunately, the aesthetic properties of the water were the major concerns of the time, while effective water quality standards remained absent until the late 19th Century.

 In the US, municipal water systems originated as early as 1799, by 1860 over 400 were in service providing water to major cities and towns.
 Because water quality standard were lacking, these systems contributed to major outbreaks of disease by spreading pathogenic organisms.

 In the 1890’s effective water treatment techniques began to develop.
 Coagulation and rapid sand filtration were instituted, which significantly reduced both turbidity and bacteria in water supplies.
 Chlorination of water was eventually introduced in 1908.
-Finally a community's water supply could, in fact, be considered safe.
+Finally, a community’s water supply could, in fact, be considered safe.

 Buffalo’s water system history began in 1827, when the Buffalo & Black Rock Jubilee Water Works was formed.
 It supplied well and spring water through an assemblage of wooden pipes.
 In 1852 the Buffalo Water Works Co. formed, and pumped its water from the Niagara River.
 The City of Buffalo purchased both companies in 1868 and began construction of an Intake and tunnel system in the Niagara River.
 This location proved unfortunate.
 River turbulence and shoreline pollution caused a public outcry for a new intake.
 In 1913 this new intake was completed.
 It was located upstream from the original one, in Lake Erie’s Emerald Channel.
 In 1914 Buffalo began chlorinating its delivered water, and in 1926 the Water Treatment Plant was built utilizing coagulation and filtration along with disinfection of its delivered water.